Site Contents

 Each year since 1970 members of the Society have organised a programme of main-line excursions.
 From the start, SRPS Railtours have used coaches from the Society's collection on the main-line.
 Currently SRPS Railtours operates a train of maroon Mk1 coaches dating from the early 1960's.
 The SRPS is the only volunteer group to maintain a set of passenger coaches to the high standards required for running on Railtrack lines.
 SRPS Railtours have been a major source of funds for the development of the Society's steam railway and museum.

 The Society operates the Bo'ness & Kinneil Railway, which has been developed since 1979 on a reclaimed site on the south shore of the Firth of Forth.
 Several historic buildings have been obtained and re-erected to provide a traditional railway setting.
 Bo'ness station opened in 1981.
 The line was extended to Kinneil in 1987 and to Birkhill in 1989.
-The passenger service operates to Birkhill, where the fireclay mine is open to the public.

 For further information phone :